pemcg/manageiq-automation-howto-guide/chapter17/options_hash.md

 miq_provision_request.set_option(:subnet_mask,'255.255.254.0')
 ```

-...although several options have their own 'set' method...
+Several Options Hash keys have their own 'set' method which we should use in place of request.set\_option...

 |   Options Hash key   |   'set' method   |
 |:--------------------:|:------------------:|